The eccentric phase is the most important muscle contraction for developing an injury-free musculoskeletal system.

 4. Combination Style Reps

 Combination style reps require you to use less advantageous body positioning for the eccentric portion of the lift and a more advantageous position for the concentric portion of the lift.
+To promote muscle growth and enhance muscle strength, incorporating eccentric contractions alongside concentric movements is often recommended by physical therapists.

 For example, you can perform the seated row and incorporate combination style reps.